everweij/typescript-result/readme.md

 persistInDB(item).recover(() => persistLocally(item)); // Result<Item, IOError>
 ```

 Note that after a recovery, any previous errors that might have occurred are _forgotten_.
 This is because when using `recover` you are essentially starting with a clean slate.
-In the example above we can assume that the `DbError` has been taken care of and therefore it has been removed from the final result. `IOError` on te other hand is still a possibility.
+In the example above we can assume that the `DbError` has been taken care of and therefore it has been removed from the final result. `IOError` on te other hand is still a possibility because it might occur after the recovery.

 #### Side-effects: `onSuccess`, `onFailure`

 Sometimes you want to perform side-effects without modifying the result itself.
 This is where `onSuccess` and `onFailure` come in handy.
 Both methods allow you to run a callback function when the result is successful or when the result represents a failure.
 The main difference is that `onSuccess` is used for successful results, while `onFailure` is used for failed results.
+Both methods return the original instance of the result, so you can continue chaining other operations.

 In the example below, we log a message when an operation is successful and when it fails: